Castro19/LAEP-GPT/documentation/README.md

 #### ProtectedRoute Explanation

 - The `ProtectedRoute` component ensures that only authenticated users can access certain routes.
-It checks the authentication status and redirects users to the login page if they are not logged in, or to the appropriate user-specific route if the user ID in the URL does not match the logged-in user.
+It checks the authentication status and redirects users to the login page if they are not logged in, to the email verification page if they are logged in but not verified, or to the appropriate user-specific route if the user ID in the URL does not match the logged-in user.

   - If you find your new route automatically being directed back to the homepage, try modifying the file `Client/src/security/ProtectedRoute.tsx`